 In Luxembourg, getting a banking license is a rigorous process.
 It requires approval from the Central Bank of Luxembourg, the Luxembourgian financial regulator (CSSF), and the European Central Bank.
 Only then can an institution offer advanced banking services like overdraft, credit, and lending.
 Most importantly, having an account with a licensed institution guarantees the protection of your data and deposits—up to €100,000 under an EU-wide provision.
 N26 is the first licensed bank in Europe built for the digital generation, with more than eight million customers in 24 markets and growing fast.

 How to open a Luxembourgian bank account online with N26

-In just 8 minutes, you can open a digital bank account with N26.
+In a few minutes, you can open a digital bank account with N26.
 Here’s how it works: